haroldthimbleby/improving-science/README.md

 * `make data`

-    Analyze the data, and generate all the data files, the Unix scripts, the CSV, and Latex files (including the Latex summary of this makefile), etc. In particular, this runs `node programs/data.js`, downloads the Git repositories used in the pilot survey, and then analyzes them.
+    Analyze the data, and generate all the data files, the Unix scripts, the CSV, and Latex files (including the Latex summary of this makefile), etc. This `make` option runs `node programs/data.js`, downloads the Git repositories used in the pilot survey, and then analyzes them.
 Note that downloading all the repositories in a reasonable time needs decent internet bandwidth.

 * `make expand`